HDR image-based lighting in SU Podium V2.6

-There are vendors all over the world distributing and selling HDRI images for use in 3D rendering — some free, some paid.
+There are vendors all over the world making and selling HDRI images for use in 3D rendering.
 Here are some recommended sources for HDRI images:

 Over 200 free, high resolution (16k), unclipped HDRI images.
 HDRI Haven is an ongoing community-supported project, funded on Patreon.
 All releases are completely free with a CC0 license (Public domain / No Rights Reserved).
 Best free source of HDRI images.